Thiel College: Academics

 Thiel offers Bachelor of Arts and Bachelor of Science degrees in more than 60 majors, minors, and areas of study.
 It also offers master's degree programs in business administration, physician assistant studies and speech-language pathology.
 Thiel is accredited by the Middle States Commission on Higher Education with some programs accredited by specialized accreditors.

+Health sciences

+Thiel College offers several health sciences programs at both the undergraduate and graduate levels.
+The Bachelor of Science in Nursing (BSN) is accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the Pennsylvania State Board of Nursing.
+The Physician Assistant Studies program, a graduate-level master's degree, is housed in the renovated Rhodehouse Memorial Science Building alongside laboratory and clinical teaching facilities including a cadaver lab.
+The Speech-Language Pathology program offers a Master of Science degree accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA).
+In 2026, Thiel launches a new Bachelor of Science in Nutrition, expanding its allied health and wellness offerings.